Music history, nineteenth-century music, twentieth-century American popular music.

 Before beginning their senior year, students planning to do a thesis in music must demonstrate their competence in the particular area in which they wish to work.
 That is, they may not use the thesis as an occasion to explore an entirely new area.
 The thesis may be an extended historical, ethnomusicological, or analytical project, which may include a performance; or a composition thesis, which must include a printed score, a recording of a performance, and an analytical essay.
 At the beginning of the senior year, students prepare short written proposals describing the nature of their theses for discussion with the entire music department prior to submitting proposals to the Division of the Arts for approval.

 Many Reed students participate in performance activities sponsored by the department as solo players or singers, in chamber music ensembles, or in the ensembles conducted by faculty and staff members.
-Registration procedures for lessons and ensembles are explained in the schedule of classes.
+Registration procedures for lessons and ensembles are explained in the schedule of classes and also on the music department web page at reed.edu/music.
 The Friday at Four series, consisting of 10–15 concerts each year, features performances by students, faculty, and guest artists.
 The orchestra, chorus, and Collegium perform concerts in Kaul Auditorium each semester.

 The department also helps organize and coach chamber and jazz ensembles, which are available by audition for students interested in playing together in small groups.
-In addition, coaching sessions with members of the music performance staff can sometimes be substituted for private lessons with department approval.
+In addition, coaching sessions with members of the music performance staff can sometimes be substituted for private lessons.

 Private Instruction—Denise VanLeuven, director